 - Familiarize yourself with emergency procedures in case of an accident.

-Additionally, verify the arbor size of your grinder to guarantee compatibility with the discs.
+Verify the arbor size of your grinder to confirm disc compatibility.
 Use 7/8 arbor discs for 5/8 arbor grinders to maintain stability.
-Properly engage the hub circle during installation, and tighten the wheel according to manufacturer specifications to avoid operational hazards.
-By integrating these practices into your routine, you’ll enhance both your safety and the effectiveness of your angle grinder.
+Engage the hub circle during installation, and tighten the wheel to manufacturer specifications.
+Making these practices part of your routine will improve both your safety and the effectiveness of your angle grinder.

 Troubleshooting Common Angle Grinder Issues